 Classic Brick Detail#3: Varied Colour

 Have you ever noticed how many kinds of older structures include bricks of somewhat different colour, randomly grouped across the building?
-This originally happened because of natural variations in the shade of the clay deposits used to make brick, but the variety looks nice enough that we do it intentionally now.
+This originally happened because of natural variations in the shade of the clay deposits used to make brick and differences in firing in the kiln, but the variety looks nice enough that we do it intentionally now.
 Intentional colour variations in modern brick create a warmer, more organic look than brick that’s all the same colour.
 You’ll get the most traditional look from bricks that are also made with intentional “dings and dents” on the face to create an antique effect.
-That’s what the modern brick you see here is all about.
+That’s what the modern brick you see below is all about.

 How to Make Practical Use of Classic Brick Details